 - 'double' precision floating point not supported.
-Instead a warning is emitted, and float is used instead. long double is not supported. - K&R style function declarations are not supported.
+Instead a warning is emitted, and float is used instead. long double is treated the same. - K&R style function declarations are not supported.

 '''

 foo(i,j) / this old style of function declarations /

 int i,j; / is valid in ANSI but not valid in SDCC /

 {

 ...

 }

 '''